Engineering

 4.

-Visit with an engineer (who may be your counselor or parent) and do the following:
+Visit with an engineer (who may be your counselor, parent or guardian) and

 a.